Everything about study start

 You will be guided through the intro week by your study start guides, who are older students from the same programme that you are starting.

-27 July 2023, you can find everything about the intro week for your programme on studystart.cbs.dk
+By the 25 July 2024, you can find everything about the intro week for your programme on studystart.cbs.dk

 Please note: you may have to sign up beforehand.